A Dying Slayer

 Wesley looked up at her, aghast at her comment, but she was already moving onto the cooler.
 “And I’ve got pig’s blood for Angel,” she pulled out a pint sized white foam container and placed it on the table before reaching back into the cooler and finished, voice surprisingly neutral, “And Type-O for Buffy.”

 She placed the blood bag beside the pint container and Buffy stared at the thin bit of plastic standing between her and abating the hunger deep inside of her.
-A trembling breath escaped and her jaw thrust forward, eyes closing as she quelled the urge to lung across the kitchen table and snatch up the bag as Wesley had done with his food.
+A trembling breath escaped and her jaw thrust forward, eyes closing as she quelled the urge to lunge across the kitchen table and snatch up the bag as Wesley had done with his food.
 Instead she steadied her breath, opened her eyes and made her way closer to the table.

 Angel retrieved the bag and his pig’s blood before turning to her.
 “Do you need privacy?”